 Based on the Aventador, the Countach LPI 800-4 is Lamborghini’s way of celebrating the original Countach’s 50th birthday.
 Somehow, they managed to resurrect an icon without trampling its grave.

-Only 112 examples of the revived Countach were ever made, each fitted with scissor doors and a naturally aspirated V12 engine — just like the classic Countach.
-The 6.5-liter V12 borrowed from the Aventador produces 803 hp and gives the modern Countach a 220-mph top speed.
+Only 112 examples of the revived Countach were ever made, each fitted with scissor doors and a naturally aspirated V12 engine, just like the classic Countach.
+The 6.5-liter V12 borrowed from the Aventador produces 802 hp combined with an electric motor and gives the modern Countach a 221-mph top speed.

 Alfa Romeo 33 Stradale